Overall assessment

 Tools to access information

-The Brussels-Capital Region offers a free service through Energie Commune, as a designated Facilitator organization, dedicated to project promoters in order to obtain technical, economic, legal or administrative advice and tools.
+The Brussels-Capital Region offers a free service through its designated Facilitator dedicated to project promoters in order to obtain technical, economic, legal or administrative advice and tools.

 Regulatory capacity building for public authorities

-As a Facilitator, one of Energie Commune’s aims is to support local authorities.
-It will publish a guide for municipalities and organize a workshop to explore the issue with municipalities.
+The Facilitator provides support to local authorities interested in setting up initiatives.
+It will publish a guide for municipalities and organise a workshop to explore the issue with municipalities.

 NECP reporting on enabling frameworks